snikumbh/reproducible-seqArchR-manuscript/README.md

 1. `git clone` this repository

-2. Start R and run/source the script `get-seqArchR-manuscript-zenodo-archive.R`
+2. This is a [`remake`](https://github.com/snikumbh/remake)-based pipeline.
-  for fetching the Zenodo archive containing large data and result files
+To run the analyses, start R and when you have remake installed, just type `remake::make()` at the R prompt.

 3. All script files (R scripts, Rmarkdown files, shell scripts) are available in this repository